-Total Cost of Project General Government School System \$200,000, up to the cost of a new elementary school for specialized vehicular equipment (e.g., school buses, landfill equipment or fire and rescue vehicles) and information technology equipment and software systems (1) Lease-Purchase Financing Lease-Purchase Financing \$500,000 up to the cost of a new elementary school for constructing and equipping additions or renovations to existing facilities or acquiring, constructing, and equipping new facilities $(1)(2)$ Alternative Financing Mechanisms Alternative Financing Mechanisms Over the cost of a new elementary school for additions, renovations, etc. or new facilities (1) Alternative Financing Mechanisms Alternative Financing Mechanisms

-NOTES:

-(1) The cost of a new elementary school is estimated in each year of the adopted Capital Improvements Program.(2) In some instances, a referendum for general obligation bond financing may be the only alternative at these levels

-- The County will explore the cost effectiveness of issuing refunding bonds when market conditions are such that a minimum of 3% net present value savings in debt service payments will be achieved. - The County may assist volunteer fire and rescue companies through the Revolving Loan Program.
-These loans are the preferred method to assist the organization in funding their capital construction and renovation needs greater than \$500,000.
-Apparatus acquisition assistance will be made through the Capital Projects Fund.
-Companies requesting a revolving loan must show credit worthiness by providing a current financial statement and IRS Form 990.
-The loans will bear interest at the AAA/Aaa tax exempt rate at the time of the loan approval.
-Such loans will be made from and remain an asset of the General Fund. - The County will annually calculate target debt ratios and include those ratios in the review of financial trends. - The County's debt capacity shall be maintained within the following primary goals: o Annual debt issuance guideline of \$225 million.
-The debt issuance guideline will be adjusted every five years based on the Consumer Price Index five year rolling average beginning with FY 2017.
-The debt issuance guideline will be reviewed every five years beginning in FY 2022. - Net debt as a percentage of estimated market value of taxable property should not exceed 3.0%. - Net debt per capita as a percentage of income per capita should not exceed 8.0%. - Debt service expenditures as a percentage of governmental fund expenditures should not exceed 10%. - Ten year debt payout ratio should be above 60%. - The affordability index, consisting of the weighted average of the net debt per capita (20%), net debt as a percentage of estimated market value of taxable property (45%), and net debt per capita as a percentage of income per capita (35%) shall be updated annually. - The annual debt issuance guideline encompasses all traditional County infrastructure projects (e.g. public safety facilities, schools, libraries, equipment, transportation, etc.).
-Not included in the annual debt issuance calculations are issuances for projects supported by a specific revenue source, major economic development/regional partnership projects (e.g. rail), Community Development Authorities and Special Assessment Districts, etc. When appropriate, these debt offerings will be factored into the overall debt ratios and financial condition of the County. - The County recognizes the importance of underlying and overlapping debt in analyzing financial condition.
-The County will regularly analyze total indebtedness including underlying and overlapping debt.
-Total overlapping debt should not exceed 0.75% of the total assessed value of taxable property within the County during any year of the County's Six Year Capital Improvement Program.

-- The County shall comply with all U.S. Internal Revenue Service rules and regulations regarding issuance of tax-exempt debt, including arbitrage rebate requirements for bonded indebtedness and with all Securities and Exchange Commission requirements for continuing disclosure of the County's financial condition as well as all applicable Municipal Securities Rulemaking Board requirements. - The County shall comply with all requirements of the Public Finance Act as set forth in Title 15.2, Chapter 26 of the Code of Virginia and with any other legal requirements regarding the issuance of bonds or its debt issuing authorities.
+- o Net debt as a percentage of estimated market value of taxable property should not exceed 3.0%. - o Net debt per capita as a percentage of income per capita should not exceed 8.0%. - o Debt service expenditures as a percentage of governmental fund expenditures should not exceed 10%. - Ten-year debt payout ratio should be above 60%. - The annual debt issuance guideline encompasses all traditional County infrastructure projects (e.g., public safety facilities, schools, libraries, equipment, transportation, etc.).
+Not included in the annual debt issuance calculations are issuances for projects supported by a specific revenue source, purchase of assets demonstrated to produce net present value savings, major economic development/regional partnership projects (e.g., rail), Community Development Authorities and Special Assessment Districts, etc. When appropriate, these debt offerings will be factored into the overall debt ratios and financial condition of the County. - The County recognizes the importance of considering overlapping debt in analyzing its overall financial condition.
+The County will analyze the impact of overlapping debt, both existing and proposed, in compliance with Section 11 of this policy.
+When considering the impact of existing and proposed overlapping debt, staff will conduct a detailed analysis to evaluate effects of any existing and proposed overlapping debt on taxpayers. - The County shall comply with all U.S. Internal Revenue Service rules and regulations regarding issuance of tax-exempt debt, including arbitrage rebate requirements for bonded indebtedness and with all Securities and Exchange Commission requirements for continuing disclosure of the County's financial condition as well as all applicable Municipal Securities Rulemaking Board requirements. - The County shall comply with all requirements of the Public Finance Act as set forth in Title 15.2, Chapter 26 of the Code of Virginia and with any other legal requirements regarding the issuance of bonds or its debt issuing authorities.